middleman/middlemanapp.com/source/basics/upgrade-v4.html.markdown

 title: Upgrading to v4
 ---

-**The v4 series is currently in beta.
-You don't need to upgrade any time soon, but we'd love extension authors to begin experimenting with the new APIs.
-The current release is `v4.0.0.rc.2`** Check the [changelog](https://github.com/middleman/middleman/blob/master/CHANGELOG.md) for a list of merged changes.

 # Upgrading to v4

-With version 4, we're removing a lot of lesser used features in the core and replacing them with either better-supporting approaches which already existed or moving that functionality into an extension.
+With version 4, we've removed a lot of lesser used features in the core and replaced them with better-supported approaches which already existed or moving that functionality into an extension.

-This upgrade documentation is a work in progress and will evolve along side the v4 betas.
-If the upgrade path for any of the removed features is confusing or not an option for your codebase, please let us know and we can take another look at either the docs or the decision to remove it.

-Here's the list:
+Here's the list of API changes:

 * Removed the `proxy` and `ignore` options for the `page` command in `config.rb`.
 Use the `proxy` and `ignore` commands instead of passing these options to `page`.
 * Removed `with_layout` in config.
 Use loops of `page` instead.